Heya, I’m Nicole – a post-health sci undergrad navigating her next season of life.

 BIG disclaimer: I am no imperfectionism guru.
 It is something that I myself am working toward.
 In fact, you might say that I am currently embodying the opposite of imperfectionism.
 I have been a perfectionist ever since I was a small child.
 This perfectionism grew and was a major catalyst in what I now call my big crash and burn.

-In January 2017, I was diagnosed with depression and social anxiety disorder (more specifically in reference to social performance anxiety).
-After a severe depressive episode, I decided to cancel my second term of 3rd year undergrad to work on my mental health.
+In January 2017, I was diagnosed with depression and social anxiety disorder.
+After a depressive episode, I decided to pause at my second term of 3rd year undergrad to work on my mental health.
 I maintained a journal for some time following my discharge.
-There, I wrote about all my raw thoughts, musings, and experiences throughout my days.
+There, I wrote about all my thoughts, musings, and experiences throughout my days.

 Soon enough, I realized that writing is something that I loved to do from when I was younger and not yet caught up in this rush rush perfectionistic society.
 Somewhere along the line, I lost this part of myself (as I did many other hobbies in the name of a 4.0 GPA)…well, no longer!!
 Here I am, and here you are!

-This blog definitely helps me with my mental health, but I also want my words to help you.
-Whether or not you are also struggling with mental illness, if the idea of imperfectionism is appealing to you, I hope that my experiences and thoughts can help guide you.
+This blog definitely helps me to reflect on my own journey, but I also want my words to help you.
+Whether or not you are also struggling with mental illness, if the idea of imperfectionism is appealing to you, I hope that my experiences and thoughts can help you on your path.
 And remember – I am learning with you!
 So feel free to reach out if you want to talk about this difficult but rewarding journey called life 🙂

 Always remember to BKTY (be kind to yourself),